28 February 2026

 In the world of Linux system security, Race Conditions have always been one of the most dangerous and fascinating vulnerability classes to exploit.
 Today, I want to discuss my latest Proof of Concept (PoC) published on GitHub: CVE-2025-6019 - udisks2 XFS Resize TOCTOU Privilege Escalation.

-In this project, I demonstrate how a "Time-of-Check to Time-of-Use" (TOCTOU) vulnerability during the resizing of XFS filesystems by the udisks2 service can be weaponized to achieve Local Privilege Escalation (LPE).
+In this project, I demonstrate how a "Time-of-Check to Time-of-Use" (TOCTOU) vulnerability during the resizing of XFS filesystems by the udisks2 service can be implemented as a PoC to achieve Local Privilege Escalation (LPE).

 Introduction

-In the world of networking and cybersecurity, we often focus on TCP and UDP protocols.
-However, the Internet Control Message Protocol (ICMP), often overlooked and used only for simple ping tests, holds significant potential for advanced network manipulation.
+In the evolving landscape of network security, focus often remains on TCP and UDP protocols.
+However, the Internet Control Message Protocol (ICMP), frequently associated with basic diagnostic tests, offers a sophisticated architecture for advanced network protocol research.

-In this post, I will introduce my latest project: Nested-ICMP-Exploitation.
-We will dive deep into how data can be "nested" within ICMP packets to create covert communication channels.
+In this post, I will introduce my latest project: Nested-ICMP-Communication Analysis.
+We will perform a technical deep dive into how data can be "nested" within ICMP structures to evaluate modern security boundaries.